gracewu42/survey_design/Survey design check list.md

 2. pay attention to the screen resolution and security settings requirement when designing web survey

-   - 1% - 5% people have script-disabled, as a result the interative content cannot be displayed
+   - 1% - 5% people have script-disabled, as a result the interactive content cannot be displayed
    - allow the survey to be displayed under the lowest screen resolution possible

 3. consistency in display